AshishRMenon/Implementations/GANs/Kannada_Letters/readme.md

- This is an implementation of DC GAN for generation of fake letters of Kannada Alphabets
+ This is an implementation of DC GAN for generation of Kannada Alphabets